UniMath/agda-unimath/src/foundation/disjunction.lagda.md

     elim-disjunction (is-inhabited-Prop A) unit-trunc-Prop (ex-falso ∘ f)
 ```

-### The disjunction of arbitrary types is the disjunction of inhabitedness proofs
+### The disjunction of arbitrary types is the disjunction of inhabitedness propositions

 ```agda
 module _